Illinois Sportsbooks & IL Sports Betting

 - Keep an eye on betting activity and bet/money distribution with our NFL Public Betting data

+The Bulls and FanDuel announced a new partnership in January 2022.
 With a legacy talent like Michael Jordan, it's no surprise that Chicago has been called the "basketball capital of the word."
-The Bulls won six NBA championships in the 90s with Jordan and Scottie Pippen, who were celebrated in ESPN's award-winning 2020 documentary "The Last Dance".
-The Jordan Bulls are one of the NBA's great dynasties, and Chicago is the only NBA franchise to win multiple championships without a Finals loss.
+The Bulls won six NBA championships in the 90s with Jordan and Scottie Pippen, who were celebrated in ESPN's award-winning 2020 documentary "The Last Dance."

 Recommended resource to help you bet smartly on basketball in Illinois: